vanmars/haiku/README.md

 If you successfully complete a Haiku checker, continue to build out your application to randomly generate haikus.
 Make sure you test your application for each new rule you implement.

-## Problem Solving Steps
-1. Create front-end to capture three lines of haiku
-2. Capture and save form inputs of three lines
-3. Create syllalbe counting function
-4. Create another method for checking whether first and third lines have 5 syllables and the middle has 7 syllables.

 ## Setup/Installation Requirements

 * Navigate to the directory in which you would like to clone this project.